Xylitol poisoning in pets is on the rise. Anyone with a dog should be aware of xylitol and its potential to do harm.

-- When as little as 50 mg/lb of xylitol is consumed, low blood sugar can occur;
+- When as little as 50 mg per pound of dog weight of xylitol is consumed, low blood sugar can occur.

-If you suspect or know that your pet ate a product containing xylitol, the first thing you should do is to give pet food or a source of sugar (Karo syrup or pancake syrup).
-Never induce vomiting without consulting your veterinarian or an animal poison helpline first.
-If your dog is hypoglycemic, causing vomiting can make her much worse.
+If you suspect or know your pet ate a product containing xylitol, the first thing is to give pet food or a source of sugar (Karo syrup or pancake syrup).
+This may buy a short amount of time so that you can get to the vet.